Wittenberg University: Residence life

+The Polis House was formerly the international residence hall on campus, and is now the Tiger Pride Themed Living Community, beginning in 2021.
+It is the gender-inclusive residence hall on campus, along with the first floor of Ferncliff Hall.
+Polis House is the smallest residence hall on campus, housing 30 students across all three floors, and contains no elevator.

+The tallest building and residence hall on campus is Tower Hall, including 10 residential floors with two elevators, and is home for 230 students each year.
+Tower Hall includes various amenities and has a lively bottom-floor that includes a ping-pong table, laundry appliances, and a TV-lounge.
+Tower Hall is connected to, or adjacent with the University Theatre & Dance building, Chakeres Theatre.

+Students who are at junior or senior standing have the option to live in the university-provided on-campus apartments or off-campus in apartments or university rental houses, as living on campus is required each year for full-time students.

 The Benham-Pence Student Center houses most of the university's dining services.
 The main floor of the student center houses Post 95 which offers four different options, including Champ City Grill, Ward & Wood Subs, The Pour, and Ezra's (serving prepared-to-order stirfry).
 Founders Pub, in the basement of the student center, was opened in 2009.
 The Campus Dining Room is on the second floor of the Student Center along with the faculty dining room.
 Breakfast and lunch are also served on weekdays in the Barbara Deer Kuss Science Center's "Simply To Go" cafe.
+Beginning in the 2024-2025 school year, all students (Freshmen-Senior) are required to select a meal plan along with their housing accommodations.

 Greek life

 Wittenberg has an active Greek Life community with ten fraternities or sororities currently chartered on campus.